RivanParmar/androlabs/build-logic/README.md

 By setting up convention plugins, we can avoid duplicated build script setup, messy `subproject` configurations, without the pitfalls of the `buildSrc` directory.

-`build-plugins` is included in the builds, as configured in the root [`settings.gradle.kts`](../settings.gradle.kts).
+`build-logic` is included in the builds, as configured in the root [`settings.gradle.kts`](../settings.gradle.kts).

-Inside `build-plugins` is a `convention` module, which defines a set of plugins that all modules can use to configure themselves.
+Inside `build-logic` is a `convention` module, which defines a set of plugins that all modules can use to configure themselves.

-`build-plugins` also includes a set of `Kotlin` files used to share logic between plugins themselves, which is most useful for configuring Android components (libraries vs application) with shared code.
+`build-logic` also includes a set of `Kotlin` files used to share logic between plugins themselves, which is most useful for configuring Android components (libraries vs application) with shared code.